fk4pl/movie-project-web-technologies/README.md

 # Movilar - Movie Discovery Website

 Movilar is a website made using HTML, CSS, and JavaScript.
-The project will allow users to discover movies similar to a title they input or select.
-It will focus on creating an Interactive Movie Recommendation System that suggests movies similar to user search using TMDB API.
+Project lets users discover movies similar to a title they input or select.
+It's basically an Interactive Movie Recommendation System that suggests movies similar to user search using TMDB API.

 ## What does it do?

-Movilar has these 3 tools to help users:
+Movilar has these tools for you:
 - Browse popular movies
 - Search for specific movies
 - Find movies according to your mood